canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 The first thing to notice is that group t-stats are more than 2x higher in the surface data than the volumetric data.
 This is not the case when evaluating individual participants (not shown), showing that this improvement in second level t-stats is the result of projecting data to a surface.
-On the one hand there's some smoothing that happens due to interpolation from voxels to surface verticeswhen projecting data to surfaces, but you would expect to see that at the individual subject level too, and we don't see a similar asymmetry in t-stats.
+On the one hand there's some smoothing that happens due to interpolation from voxels to surface vertices when projecting data to surfaces, but you would expect to see that at the individual subject level too, and we don't see a similar asymmetry in t-stats.
 Rather this is the result of averaging across subject specifically, suggesting that averaging across surfaces results in more constructive and less destructive interference than averaging across volumes.
 In other words, surface alignment is much more accurate than volumetric